vara-co/sqlalchemy-challenge/README.md

 Content of the repository
 ---------------------------------
 - SurfsUp directory:
+    - climate_LMVSFinal.ipynb file <-- This is the Analysis file I worked on.
-    - climate_starter.ipynb file
+    - climate_starter.ipynb file <-- This file is the starter code for the Analysis.
+It's blank
-    - app.py file
+    - app.py file <-- This is the Flask file
     - Resources directory:
       - hawaii.sqlite
       - hawaii_measurements.csv